 Choosing a background

-Secondly, a white background will not distort the colour of gemstones.
-Using other coloured backgrounds will lead to light being reflected into the gemstone which absorbs the colour of the background.
-The last thing you want is a dispute after a transaction has been made about the colour of a gemstone not matching the images supplied, due to the absorption of colours from a poor background choice.
+Secondly, a white background will not distort the color of gemstones.
+Using other colored backgrounds will lead to light being reflected into the gemstone which absorbs the color of the background.
+The last thing you want is a dispute after a transaction has been made about the color of a gemstone not matching the images supplied, due to the absorption of colors from a poor background choice.

 To shoot against a white background, you can use a white piece of paper or a white vinyl backdrop.
 You just need to be aware of the shadows produced when shooting on a white background as they could be distracting to the viewer.
 This part will be covered in the lighting section below.

 Lighting the most important aspect of gemstone photography as it will dictate the quality of your images and hence your ability to sell.
 The key to successful lighting is to use a consistent source of lighting.
 We recommend using diffused pure white lights sourced from LEDs and not fluorescent tubes for your lighting setup.
 LEDs produce very narrow wavelengths of light which can be controlled, compared fluorescent tubes, where they produce very wide range wavelengths.